 When someone in your house has the flu priority number one is preventing anyone else from getting it.
 Considering how contagious this year’s strain is that might seem like an impossible task, but it’s not.
 You can save yourself the agony of having a house full of sick-o’s by following the steps below in our checklist to disinfect your house after the flu.

-What to clean after the flu hits your house
+Exactly what you need to disinfect after the flu hits your house

-All to say, you don’t need to be paranoid – just be proactive!
+All to say, you don’t need to be paranoid if the flu has hit your house – just follow this guide to be proactive and stop the flu from spreading.

 But, what if someone has already gotten sick?